Leonardo Errati

 Research

 I am currently working on cryptographic group actions and digital signatures.
+See my Academia webpage.

 Some thoughts

 Our ability to communicate effectively has always been a key strength.
 Thousands of years ago, teaching others how to craft obsidian tools without losing fingers surely gave us an edge (pun intended!).
+I believe this power transfers to scientific communication.